tomonocle/miscellany/management.md

 - Criticise in private, praise in public
 - When you don’t create things, you become defined by your tastes rather than ability.
 Your tastes only narrow and exclude people.
 So create.
 - Hire for values fit and culture add
+- In an emergency, first wind your watch
+- You can do anything, but not everything

 BIG O NOTATION
 --------------